 You have to be careful because if you just dump the dirt in a trash can, dust can rise back up.

-Assuming that a worker is allergic or asthmatic, there goes money on medical insurance.
+Assuming that a worker is allergic or asthmatic, there goes some money in hospital bills.

 These types of vacuum cleaners have their pros and cons.
 You just have to consider which one outweighs the other to make a choice.
 The next section will help you a little better with that.